hashin/jekyll-now/_posts/2018-06-23-review-of-lust-stories.markdown

 It’s easier to talk about humanity if we were to talk in terms of sex.
 You don’t have to magnify it to Freudian scales, but most human interactions are affected by the way sexuality influences a person.

 Hypocrisy is a word that most of us love.
 We use it everywhere, well because there are reasons aplenty to throw it around.
-Just look around are you see it, don’t you?
+Just look around; You see it a lot, don’t you?

-Have we ever wondered about the genes that make us horny?
-What are these genes doing in people who gave it to us?
-Not just our parents, but the society in general?
+Have we ever wondered about those genes which make us horny?
+What are they doing in people who gave it to us?
+Not just our parents, but this society in general?
 Even our vocabulary is limited when it comes to talking sex.
 When they told us to be good boys and girls devoid of sexual expression, what were they doing?

 I am not trying to ‘sexify’ everything as Freud did.
 But may be somewhere, isn’t this self suppression an extension of our own subservience to a society that expects us to conform?
 To conform, we need to suppress.
-To suppress the urgers, where is the training coming from?
+To suppress the urges, where will the training come from?

 Sore loins are a necessary precondition to a paranoiac mind in which we could breed hostility.
 Hostility towards an imagined enemy is necessary to build social cohesion in communities.

 You see the pattern, don’t you?

 This is why art is characteristically subversive.
 Art talking about sex more so.
-This art is a sexually repressed society?
+This art in a sexually repressed society?
 Even more so!

 Now that we have the necessary background, let’s talk about the movie.

 There are many ways to protest in art.
-One is to expose to the world how stupid a certain thing is and ask for it to effectuate change.
+One is to expose to the world how stupid a something is and ask for it to effectuate change.
 Another is to show an alternate reality where things are better or worse.
-An utopia or a dystopia, you hopefully churn their gut enough to make them *see*.
+Create an utopia or a dystopia; you churn their gut enough to make them *see*.

 And hope they change.